simon-rb/alibaba_cloud_scripts/create_ecs_instance/Readme.md

 1. **Alibaba Cloud Account**:
    - Ensure you have an Alibaba Cloud account with the necessary permissions to create and manage resources.

-2. **SDK Installation**:
+2. **SDK Installation on Local Machine**:
     - Install the Alibaba Cloud Python SDK:
         ```sh
         pip install aliyun-python-sdk-core
         pip install aliyun-python-sdk-ecs
         pip install aliyun-python-sdk-vpc
         ```

 3. **Access Keys**:
     - Obtain your Access Key ID and Secret from the Alibaba Cloud console.

 4. **Container Registry Setup**:
-   - **Log in to Alibaba Cloud Console**:
     - Go to the Alibaba Cloud Console.
     - Navigate to the **Container Registry** service.
-     - Create a new personal Container Registry instance.
+    - Create a new personal Container Registry instance (no need for enterprise edition).
     - Create a new repository within your ACR instance.
-Note down the repository name and namespace and password.
+Note down the repository name, namespace and password.

 5. **Docker**:
-   - Ensure Docker is installed on your local machine and the ECS instance.
-For example:
+    - Ensure Docker is installed on your local machine and the ECS instance (done after logging in to ECS).
-     ```sh
-     sudo apt-get update
-     sudo apt-get install -y docker.io
-     sudo systemctl start docker
-     ```

 6. **Python Environment**:
    - Ensure Python is installed on your local machine.

 Make sure all prerequisites are met before proceeding with the setup and deployment steps.

 ### Running the Script